VaTTeRGeR/JavaFX-JPackage-Gradle-Template/README.md

 ## Usage Guide

-1. Make sure you have the required JDK and Gradle installed and set up.
+1. Make sure you have the required OpenJDK and Gradle correctly installed.

 2. Clone/Download this repository to your local drive.